Telerik-Verified-Plugins/SocialSharing-DemoApp/SocialSharing-PhoneGap-Plugin-DemoApp/Plugins/SocialSharing-PhoneGap-Plugin-master/README.md

   return rect.left + "," + rect.top + "," + rect.width + "," + rect.height;
 };
 ```

+Note that since iOS 8 this popup is the only way Apple allows you to share stuff, so this plugin has been adjusted to use this plugin as standard for iOS 8 and positions
+the popup at the bottom of the screen (seems like a logical default because that's where it previously was as well).
+You can however override this position in the same way as explained above.

 ## 5. Credits ##